 These and other attractions are located in the neighborhoods of Avvocata, Mercato, Chiaia, Montecalvario, San Carlo all'Arena, Stella, Pendino, San Ferdinando, Vicarìa, San Lorenzo, and Vomero.

-The tourist map of Naples can also be divided into 4 areas - the Old Centre (around via dei Tribunali), the Spanish Quarter (the most crime-ridden but also the most picturesque and comfortable area in central Naples), the Vomero Hill (where the castle of Sant'Elmo is located and accessible by cable car) and Chiaia (coastal area).
-The hotels on the map of Naples are evenly scattered around these quarters - prices are about the same.
+The tourist map of Naples can be roughly divided into four areas: the Old Town (around Via dei Tribunali), the Spanish Quarter (the most crime-prone, yet incredibly picturesque and cozy district of central Naples), the Vomero Hill (home to Castel Sant’Elmo — accessible by funicular), and Chiaia (a coastal district).
+Hotels are evenly distributed across these neighborhoods — prices are approximately the same.

-The question of which area of Naples to stay in for the tourist is answered in two ways.
-The first is the Old Town with its historical buildings and the second is the coastal areas such as Mergellina or the Vomero and Capodimonte hills.
+To answer the question of where a tourist should stay in Naples, two options can be suggested.
+The first is the Old Town with its abundance of historical buildings.
+The second is the coastal districts, such as Mergellina, or the hills of Vomero and Capodimonte.

-The Centro Direzionale, Naples' modern administrative centre, is packed with skyscrapers based on Japanese blueprints.
-But it's not one of the best places to live because it lacks the relaxed Mediterranean atmosphere of the city.
+Another district in central Naples is Centro Direzionale, the city’s modern administrative center, entirely built up with skyscrapers based on Japanese designs.
+However, it’s not considered one of the best areas to stay in Naples — the relaxed Mediterranean atmosphere is completely lacking here.